Fun-Team-Name/Final-Project/README.md

 * As a teacher I want to be able to log in
 * As a teacher I want to be able to save my email
 * As a student I want to be able to see if I got a question right
+* As a student I want to compete against my classmates